 This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 It is a 3 step guide where I try to explain the basics in the most useful and easy to understand way I can.
+Actually it is 4 steps if count the planning phase.

 - Step 1 – Get your own website online